ktor-doc-jp/ktor-doc-jp/quickstart/guides/website.md

 {::options toc_levels="1..2" /}

-In this guide you will learn how to create an HTML Website using ktor.
+In this guide you will learn how to create an HTML Website using Ktor.
 We are going to create a simple website with HTML rendered at the backend with users, a loging form, and keeping a persistent session.